feasterjon/rpncalc/README.md

 1. Clone this repo.
 2. Install dependencies: `npm install`
-3. Start a local server and follow the prompts to view the code running in a browser: `npm start`
+3. Start a local server and follow the prompts to view the code running in a browser: `npm run dev`

 ## Examples